techmyth/techmyth.github.io/content/posts/homelab-veeam-diagrammer.en.md

 PS C:\Users\jocolon>
 ```

-Finally, the **"New-VeeamDiagram "** cmdlet is used to build the diagram.
-It is important to note that you need to use the IP address or the FQDN of the Veeam Backup Server as **"Target "**.
+Finally, the `New-VeeamDiagram` cmdlet is used to build the diagram.
+It is important to note that you need to use the IP address or the FQDN of the Veeam Backup Server as `Target`.

 #### Store Credentials in a Variable